microsoft/lisa/docs/run_test/quick_run.rst

    running the test.

    You can skip this step if you already have a key pair.
-However, if you don’t have a key pair, run below command to create a new one.
+However, if you don't have a key pair, run below command to create a new one.

    .. code:: bash